 … and you are now connected!
 Go to xmyip.com to check your new IP address.

 Disconnect from VPN

 Step 16.
-In order to disconnect click on the VPN connection and press Disconnect.
+To disconnect click on the VPN connection and press Disconnect.

 Step 17.
-If you want to remove a VPN connection go to Network and Sharing Center (step 5) , select Change adapter settings from left panel.
-Then, right click on the connection and select Delete.
+If you want to remove a VPN connection go to Network and Sharing Center (step 5), select Change adapter settings from the left panel.
+Then, right click on the connection and choose Delete.